DougTheDruid/SoT-Python-Offset-Finder/README.md

 ensure the `offset_finder.py` global variables are pointing to the correct paths (at the top of the file), and simply "run" the offset finder script.

+As you develop your version of the framework further, you can update the dictionary being built in this file to automatically pull the offsets you are utilizing.
+You will primarily utilize the three SDK files highlighted in the global variables.

 ## Where to get the latest SDK dump
 I have personally used two external providers to get the latest SDK dump: https://github.com/pubgsdk/SoT-SDK